-The retail market is a cut-throat market where the prices of products do matter.
+The retail market is a cut-throat market where product prices matter.
 Studies show that customers perhaps look at pricing as second only to the quality of a product.
-However, there is no doubt that pricing is an essential factor when deciding to buy a product.
+However, there is no doubt that pricing is essential when deciding to buy a product.

 If online retailers and eCommerce businesses want to remain in the market, they must correct their pricing strategies.
 However, to do that, they need to know the pricing strategies of their competitors.

 In the fast-paced retail segment, pricing intelligence and pricing strategy are extremely important for a business’s health.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 At a fundamental level, pricing intelligence involves gathering information on your competitors’ pricing strategies and then modifying your prices to match them or do better than them.

 Since the prices can change rapidly, pricing intelligence and acting on it also need to be dynamic and fast.
 That is why most companies use automated processes and data mining for quick information gathering.